qmk/qmk_firmware/keyboards/crkbd/keymaps/bcat/readme.md

 left half.

-* The home row on the left half contains handy shortcuts for window movement, and browser naviation, and screen lock.
+* The home row on the left half contains handy shortcuts for window movement, and browser navigation, and screen lock.

 * Lower+Esc is bound to Ctrl+Space because the Ctrl and Space keys are both on the left thumb, so this key combination (which I use for tmux prefix and editor